I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 Secondly, if you have accounts from different stores, you need to link all of those stores to your GeForce Now account.

 Sometimes, that can be as simple as using your Google single sign-on.
-If not, you’ll need to enter each one separately on your Shield TV.
+If not, you must enter each separately on your Shield TV.

-Hey NVIDIA, if you’re listening, how about letting us link our accounts all at once from a web browser, and having them automatically transfer to our GeForce Now account?
+Hey NVIDIA, how about letting us link our accounts all at once from a web browser and automatically transfer them to our GeForce Now account?

 Finally, there were games listed on GeForce Now that I couldn’t install because they weren’t compatible with my system, like Fallout Shelter.